ACM SIG Bylaws: SIGDA

 Article 11.
 Elections

-- The Chair shall appoint a nominating committee in the autumn of each election year.
-This committee will nominate at least eight candidates, who consent to serve on the Executive Committee and fill one of the named Chair positions if elected.
-The six (or seven, if the Past Chair does not wish to fill a named Chair position) receiving the highest number of votes are elected to the Executive Committee.
+The Chair shall appoint a nominating committee in the autumn of each election year.
+This committee will nominate at least two candidates for the position of the chair and at least six other candidates for the members-at-large, who consent to serve on the Executive Committee and fill one of the named Chair positions if elected.
+The person winning the most votes among those nominated for the chair will be elected to that position.
+The six (or seven, if Past Chair does not wish to fill a name Chair position) receiving the highest number of votes among members-at-large are elected to the Executive Committee.
 A report of the nominating committee must be presented to the SIGDA membership before an election can be held.

-- A petition from at least ten voting members of SIGDA will place other consenting candidates on the ballot.
-Petitions must be received by the Communications Chair no later than April 15.
+A petition from at least ten voting members of SIGDA will place other consenting candidates on the ballot for any of the EC positions, subject to meeting the requirements of 11(b) for the chair position.
+Petitions must be received by the Past Chair no later than April 15 in the year of election or within one month after the nominating committee has announced the candidates selected by the committee, whichever is later.

-- The election will be conducted among eligible voters by ballot mailed by the nominating committee or by ACM Headquarters, following the election procedures of the ACM.
+The election will be conducted among eligible voters by ballot sent by the nominating committee or by ACM Headquarters, following the election procedures of the ACM.
 The SIG Board will resolve ties.

 Article 12.
 Amendments